cynixx3/third-party-miner-installer-for-ethos/README.md

 To disconnect from a screen session without killing the miner use the key combination `ctrl+a d` where you press ctrl and a a the same time, release, then press d.
 Using the ctrl+c key combination will kill the miner, not the screen session and create an interesting situation where rebooting is the easiest fix (alternative is `ctrl+a k y`, checking for live sessions with `screen -ls` and killing them if found, then restarting the miner with the `screen -dmS ...` command above.)

 ### Installing the miner-manager (optional)
-This script was designed for ease of use.
-You can run a single command to install, update, or remove any miner on this repo and any dependencies with it.

 If you plan to use this often you can download the miner-manager script, give it execute permissions.
+To install simply copy paste the command:
 ```
 sudo wget https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager -O /usr/bin/miner-manager
 sudo chmod +x /usr/bin/miner-manager
 ```
-and use it with `miner-manager miner action` To update just repeat the first command.
+and use it with `miner-manager miner action` To update the manager script just repeat the first command.

 ## Development
 If you are a developer please check the [developers](https://github.com/cynixx3/third-party-miner-installer-for-ethos/blob/master/DEVELOPERS.md) guide for information on how to add your miner to ethos and / or this repo.